null-dev/UniversalAuth/README.md

 **Your phone needs to have Xposed (or EdXposed/Lsposed).**

-**This project has only been tested on Android 11.
-It may work in Android 10 and 12 though.** Support for more Android versions is a goal and I welcome contributions!
+**This project has only been tested on Android 11/12.
+It may work in Android 10 though.** Support for more Android versions is a goal and I welcome contributions!

 **You currently cannot use this project to authenticate in apps.
 It can only unlock your lockscreen.** Support for using this project to authenticate in apps is under development/investigation.